 iOS apps are designed as a series of scenes, with segues between scenes and containers to manage multiple scenes.
 Each scene is in turn managed by its own view controller.
 Learning how to create and combine scenes is vital for building all but the most basic iOS apps.

-If you have never created an iOS app before, consider working through the Start Developing iOS Apps (Swift) tutorial.
+If you are new to creating iOS apps, consider working through the Start Developing iOS Apps (Swift) tutorial.

 For more information on views and view controllers, see View Controller Programming Guide for iOS.

 For design guidance, see Human Interface Guidelines for iOS apps.